The best places to live in Eindhoven

 Here are some of the most popular expat areas of Eindhoven.

 The city centre is a great place for young professionals and students, with apartments being the most common form of housing in this area.
-Many old factories and office blocks have been repurposed into luxury apartments and have added a modern, stylish feel to central Eindhoven.
+Many old factories and office blocks have been repurposed into luxury serviced apartments and add a modern, stylish feel to central Eindhoven.

 Woensel, located just north of the city centre, is a largely residential area with tree-lined streets.
+Previously a separate town, Woensel is now integrated with the city of Eindhoven.
 Accommodation is available in a variety of forms ranging from apartments to terraced houses.